mohitdamke/Movie-New/README.md

 # Movie App

 This is a movie app built with Kotlin and Jetpack components, using the TMDB API to fetch movie data.
-The app includes features such as Room database for local storage, Retrofit for network calls, Paging for infinite scrolling, onboarding screen, splash screen, Shimmer effect for loading states, and a bookmark functionality.
+The app includes features such as Room database for local storage, Retrofit for network calls, Paging for infinite scrolling, onboarding screen, splash screen, Shimmer effect for loading states.

 ## Features